FOLLOW US

 Feeder Canal in Glens Falls, NY with vibrant leaves in autumn Ashley Freiheit/ Getty Images

-Glens Falls has a lot going on between the civil war monuments, the hot air balloon festival, and all the medical device manufacturing.
-You can invest in a slice of Hometown U.S.A. (that's the town's nickname) if you like the idea of work-life balance and may be in the mood for a four-hour drive to N.Y.C.
+Glens Falls has a lot going on between its hot air balloon festival and the medical device manufacturing industry.
+You can invest in a slice of Hometown U.S.A. (that's the town's nickname) if you like the idea of work-life balance.
+Plus, it's just a four-hour drive to N.Y.C. for times you want to experience the Big City life.
 The average home price in this part of the Empire State is $189,900, and rent comes in at about $1,000 per month.

 Advertisement